 As two actions, you create a wall of animated, jagged, and twisted bones at a point within 20 meters for the duration.
 The wall can’t occupy the same space as a creature or object and doesn’t need to be vertical, though it needs a firm foundation.

 If a creature would be surrounded on all sides by the wall (or the wall and another solid surface), that creature can make a Reflex saving throw.

-The wall is an object made of bones that can be damaged and thus breached.
-Each panel has 10 Defense and 10 Health per inch of thickness.
+The wall is an object made of bones that blocks line of sight.
+A creature can move through the wall, albeit slowly and painfully.
+A creature must spend 3 meters of movement for every meter it moves through the wall.
+The wall can be damaged and thus breached.
+Each panel has 12 Defense, 2 Soak, and 1.5 Health per centimeter of thickness.
 Reducing a panel to 0 health destroys it and might cause connected panels to collapse at the GM’s discretion.

-On a successful save, it takes half as much damage and isn’t grappled.
+On a success, it takes half as much damage.

 On a success, the target escapes and is no longer grappled by the bones.

 If you maintain your concentration on this spell for its whole duration, the wall becomes permanent and can’t be dispelled.
 Otherwise, the wall disappears when the spell ends.

 You can increase the damage by 1d8 for each additional mana expended.